chongjunn-tech/Computer_Vision/cut_paste_image_augmentation/README.md

 ## Description
 - This repo was with reference to RocketFlash's [CAP_augmentation](https://github.com/RocketFlash/CAP_augmentation) where easy to use Python implementation of "Cut and paste" augmentation for object detection and instance and semantic segmentations.
 The main idea was taken from [Simple Copy-Paste is a Strong Data Augmentation Method for Instance Segmentation](https://arxiv.org/pdf/2012.07177v1.pdf)
-- This repo just added the capability of saving images and annotations in XML annotation (Pascal VOC format)
+- This repo added the capability of saving images and annotations in XML annotation (Pascal VOC format)

 ## Installation
 Conda